zxlation/FC2N/README.md

 Testing
 --------
-Ather the model is well trained, the network parameters are stored in the directory: `./records/FC2N/`.
+After the model is well trained, the network parameters are stored in the directory: `./records/FC2N/`.

 Check the options in the script 'options.py', and run 'test.py' (possibly require a little modification to this script).